 A treasure hunt need not necessarily have a theme but if you'd like one you are free to choose your own, or we can help.
 X Marks The Spot defines a theme as something that runs as a thread throughout the treasure hunt, such as in the content of the clues and answers.

 A theme can also influence the treasure hunt format and can appear in items to be scavenged, branding and appearance of the materials, what participants wear during the hunt (!) and team names.

 Themes can cover absolutely anything and can relate to:

 The occasion - good for hen treasure hunts, birthday treasure hunts, wedding treasure hunts and anniversary treasure hunts where the clues can be themed around the life or interests of the individual or couple celebrating - making the treasure hunt a truly personalised experience.

 The group taking part - good for schools where the theme might be a particular subject or venue and for corporate groups where the theme could be a sales conference message, company product or job related (such as a Finance or money theme).

 The time of year - Easter, Christmas or St Valentine's Day for example.

-A topical event - Wimbledon tennis, Football World Cup, British Open Golf, London Olympics 2012, University boat race.
+A topical event - Wimbledon tennis, Football World Cup, British Open Golf, The Olympics, University boat race, Six Nations Rugby.
 Good for groups or individuals with a particular sporting interest.
 These themes often influence the scoring format of the treasure hunt, the rounds within the treasure hunt and team names.